commercetools/commercetools-sunrise-java-training/README.md

 ## Creation exercises

-### last seen products component
+### last viewed products component

 * contains a controller which shows the 4 last seen products
-* ProductHistoryComponent and ProductHistoryController
+* LastViewedProductsComponent and LastViewedProductsController